-I love this easy pesto pasta recipe for busy weeknights.
-Make the homemade pesto in your food processor and store it in the fridge.
-Then you’re only minutes away from a delicious bowl of pasta.
-Bacon sprinkles optional (but yummy).
+I adore this quick and easy pesto pasta with crispy bacon - perfect for busy weeknights.
+Whip up the homemade pesto in your food processor and keep it in the fridge, and you'll be just minutes away from a delicious, flavour-packed bowl of pasta.

-This has to be one of my all time favourite recipes.
-I love the fact that pesto pasta is quick, easy and really delicious.
-Best of all, the kids gobble it up!
+This is definitely one of my all-time favourite recipes.
+I love that pesto pasta is quick, easy, and absolutely delicious - and the kids always gobble it up!

-I make up a big batch of homemade pesto every few weeks and store it in my fridge.
-Then I’m safe in the knowledge that a quick dinner is only minutes away.
+I make a big batch of homemade pesto every few weeks and keep it in the fridge, knowing that a tasty dinner is just minutes away whenever I need it

 Jump to: